Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/importing-pst-files-to-office-365.md

 Sí.

- **Si tengo que enviar mi unidad a otro país, ¿necesito hacer algo?**
+ **If I have to ship my hard drive to another country, is there anything I need to do?**

-La unidad de disco duro que envíe a Microsoft puede tener que atravesar fronteras internacionales.
-Si este es el caso, es responsable de garantizar que la unidad y los datos que contiene se importen o exporten según las leyes aplicables.
-Antes de enviar una unidad de disco duro, compruebe con sus asesores que la unidad y los datos pueden enviarse legalmente al centro de datos de Microsoft especificado.
-Esto ayudará a garantizar que llegan a Microsoft de manera puntual.
+The hard drive that you ship to Microsoft might have to cross international borders.
+Si es el caso, usted es responsable de garantizar que la unidad de disco duro y los datos que contiene se importen o exporten de acuerdo con la legislación vigente.
+Before shipping a hard drive, check with your advisors to verify that your drive and data can legally be shipped to the specified Microsoft data center.
+This will help to ensure that it reaches Microsoft in a timely manner.